demisto/content/Packs/Orca/Integrations/Orca/README.md

 Agentless, Workload-Deep, Context-Aware Security and Compliance for AWS, Azure, and GCP.
-This integration was integrated and tested with version xx of Orca
+This integration was integrated and tested with Orca
 ## Configure Orca on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.